IridescentRose/Stardust-Engine/README.md

 ![Stardust Engine](./2661a32c-7c4a-45ed-855d-8ea976470a8f_200x200.png)

-Mission: A brand new, easy to use, and beautiful game engine for the PSP (with possible multiplatform support).
+### Project Mission: A brand new, easy to use, and beautiful game engine for the PSP.

 ## Project Phase
 The engine is currently in planning and will be moving to development on 3/3/2020.